beachfront/beachfront-io-ios-sdk/README.md

 ## What You'll Need
 * Xcode version 5.0 or higher
-* An iOS app targeting at least iOS version 6.0 (tvOS 9.0 or higher)
+* An iOS app targeting at least iOS version 6.0 (tvOS 9.0 or higher) - obj-c only
+* An iOS app targeting at least iOS version 8.0 (tvOS 9.0 or higher) - both obj-c/swift

 ## Installing the SDK